 Similarly, crown ruffling was even more frequent when the parrots’ familiar owners actively engaged with them by talking to them and maintaining eye contact.
 Furthermore, blushing was also judged to be present in photographs taken of the interactions.

-While the study was only small, the results show that blushing could be a form of communication that many parrots adopt to convey their emotions.
-People don’t commonly associate birds with using facial cues and expressions to communicate, so this data is useful in helping owners better understand their pets.
+While the study was small, the results proved that blushing is a form of communication that many parrots adopt to convey their emotions.
+People don’t commonly associate birds with using facial cues and expressions to communicate, so this data is useful in helping owners better understand their pet parrots.

 What Does It Mean When My Parrot Blushes?